-A Relative Pronoun is a pronoun that introduces two types of clauses, namely, a relative clause/ adjective clause.
-A relative clause cannot exist without a Relative Pronoun.
-The commonly used Relative Pronouns are which, that, who, whoever, and whom.
+A Relative Pronoun is a pronoun that introduces two types of clauses, namely, a relative clause/ adjective clause and a noun clause.
+The commonly used Relative Pronouns are which, that, who, whose, and whom.
 “Whoever”, “when,” “whichever”, “whosoever”, whomever”, “wherever”, “whatever”, “whatsoever “, and “where” are also sometimes used as Relative Pronouns.

 A Relative Pronoun can function as a subject, an object, or a possessive pronoun in a relative clause.
 It is to be mentioned here that “whose” is the only possessive relative pronoun.

 - The girl who is sitting next to your sister is my friend’s fiancée.

 In the above sentence, the antecedent is “the girl”.(person).
 So the relative pronoun used is “who” which is the subject of the relative clause,” who is sitting next to your sister”